2nd Chronicles Chapter 8

 .

-8:14 And he appointed, according to the order of Davidדָּוִד
+8:14 And he appointed, according to the ordinance of Davidדָּוִד

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here

-his father, the courses of the priests to their service, and the Levites to their charges, to praise and minister before the priests, as the duty of every day required: the gatekeepers also by their courses at every gate: for so had Davidדָּוִד
+, as the duty of every day required: the gatekeepers also by their divisions at every gate: for so had Davidדָּוִד

 /ˈdeɪvɪd/; romanized: Dāwīḏ, “beloved one”) Historians of the Ancient Near East agree that David probably lived around 1000 BCE.
 For more info click here